 These healthier vegan protein Buckeyes are the perfect dessert/ snack/breakfast recipe.
 So good I can eat them all day and not feel guilty.

 And in my opinion, any buckeye candy recipe made without powdered sugar just tastes better.
 Our commitment to healthy eating has paid off, I don’t like too sweet sweets as much anymore.
-Which is why these Buckeyes are so perfect.
+This is why these Buckeyes are so perfect.

-Why do we call these peanut butter and chocolate fat bombs Buckeyes?
+Why do we call these peanut butter and chocolate fat pods Buckeyes?
 Because they resemble the poisonous nuts of the Buckeye tree.
 Scariest mascot in all of college football.
 Watch out.
 We will poison you?

 They are great for tailgating mornings when with my green smoothie but need a keep hit of protein to get me through until the grill is ready to go!
 See told you these were a breakfast recipe!

 Fun fact: The Ohio State University (aka the Buckeyes) was started on the old Neil family farm, 2 miles north of Columbus.
 Our house sits on the “farm” as well.
 Our initial structure was built about 20 years before the university was founded!